 We’ve dug in the back of the electoral cupboard, even looked on the highest shelf, to fetch every last benefit of FPTP, and here they are for the sake of fairness and fun in countdown order!

-TOP 17 REASONS to VOTE FPTP and NO to PRO REP:
+TOP 17 REASONS to SUPPORT FPTP and NOT PROPORTIONAL REPRESENTATION:

 #17: Somebody you respect advised you to vote for FPTP, such as BC Liberal Leader Andrew Wilkinson.
 Why is he set on preventing Pro Rep, aka fair voting?
 Could it be he wants to get a majority of MLAs based on only 40% of the votes?
 Nah, couldn’t be, could it?